luguoli/ComfyUI-Qwen-Image-Integrated-KSampler/README-en.md

 This is an integrated ComfyUI Qwen-Image image generation sampler node.
 Compared to using the official KSampler, it eliminates the messy wiring, supports both text-to-image and image-to-image generation, solves the offset issues of the official nodes, and integrates prompt input box, automatic image scaling, automatic memory/vRAM cleanup, batch generation, automatic saving and other comprehensive optimization features, so mom no longer has to worry about my messy wiring~~~~

+#### If this project helps you, please give it a ⭐Star — it lets me know there are humans out there using it!

 ## 🏆 Features

 ### 🎨 Supported Generation Modes